pez57/faceplant/README.md

 ---

 ## About
-Are you looking for new vegan recipes shared by a plant based community?
+Are you looking for new vegan recipes so good you'll want to plant your face right in?
 Then you have come to the right place!

 FACEPLANT is a fully responsive website dedicated to sharing tried and tested recipes with it's community.
-Users can view recipes, submit their own, and leave comments expressing their adoration or adaptions to the recipes.
+Users can view recipes, submit their own, and leave comments expressing their adoration or adaptions.

 ---